medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft-tldr.md

      member, `minOffset` from the latest.
 Under `"first"`/`"last"` each clause contributes one candidate, so the product is a single tuple and this is today's behavior.
 Single-clause: earliest == latest, no change.
+   - That is the **per-clause** reading, in which every clause binds.
+Adopted because it gives a multi-clause anchor the same meaning as splitting it into N single-clause anchors with one `relativeTimeRestrictions` entry each.
+Consequence for authors: the window narrows by the clause spread, so `minOffset: 0` / `maxOffset: P7D` is empty for any patient whose clauses lie more than 7 days apart.
+The alternative "completion" reading (both bounds off the latest clause) is an open question, not a mode.
    - **Empty candidate set ⇒ no witness ⇒ the group does not match this patient.** This is what an existential over an empty set means, not a separate rule, so it holds for every mode, every entry (any one empty entry is enough) and every clause.
 Not configurable, not a schema field.